Guillermo-villar/TFG/README.md

 ---

-🇬🇧/🇺🇸
+🇬🇧/🇺🇸 -EN
 # Machine Learning Experimentation Framework

-This project is a software framework designed to automate the execution of Machine Learning classification experiments.
-The tool provides a graphical user interface to manage, run, and analyze the performance of Bayesian ensemble models on both binary and multi-class classification problems.
+The main goal of this project is to provide a robust software framework that streamlines and automates Machine Learning experimentation.
+Its purpose is to address one of the most common challenges in classification: class imbalance in datasets.
+The system is specifically designed to find the optimal configurations for Bayesian ensemble models, allowing the user to analyze how different degrees of imbalance affect performance and to determine the best strategy to mitigate it.

+The models at the core of this framework are **Bayesian Multi-Layer Perceptron (MLP) Ensembles**.
+These models combine the predictive power of ensembles (using multiple models to improve robustness) with the strengths of Bayesian methods, which allow for the quantification of uncertainty in predictions.
+This feature is particularly valuable when dealing with imbalanced data, as the model can be more "honest" about its confidence when classifying minority classes.

 ## Main Features